realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/02_chapter.md

 FOR (i:Intersection) ON (i.location)
 ```

-Creating it before the data load means the index is populated incrementally as nodes are inserted, which is faster than building it from scratch after loading.
+Creating it before the data load means the index is populated incrementally as nodes are inserted.

 ## Verifying the Result